centrifugal/centrifugo/docs/content/server/private_channels.md

 ### eto

-Optional. `eto` boolean flag can be used to indicate that Centrifugo must only check token expiration but not turn on Subscription expiration checks on server side.
+Optional.
+An `eto` boolean flag can be used to indicate that Centrifugo must only check token expiration but not turn on Subscription expiration checks on server side.
 This allows to implement one-time subcription tokens.

 ## Example

-So to generate subscription token you can use smth like this in Python (assuming client ID is `XXX` and private channel is `$gossips`):
+So to generate subscription token you can use something like this in Python (assuming client ID is `XXX` and private channel is `$gossips`):

 ```python
 import jwt